ryantd42/NY-Legislative-Git/2023/S1731D-2023/bill.md

  MAY  NOT USE CONSUMER CREDIT HISTORY INFORMATION FOR EMPLOYMENT PURPOSES UNLESS THE POSITION IS AN APPOINTED POSITION IN WHICH A HIGH  DEGREE  OF PUBLIC TRUST, AS DEFINED BY THE COMMISSION IN RULES, HAS BEEN REPOSED.
-  (IV) IN A POSITION IN WHICH AN EMPLOYEE IS REQUIRED TO BE BONDED UNDER STATE OR FEDERAL LAW;
+  (IV)  PERSONS  IN  A  POSITION  IN WHICH AN EMPLOYEE IS REQUIRED TO BE BONDED UNDER STATE OR FEDERAL LAW;
-  (V) IN A POSITION IN WHICH AN EMPLOYEE IS REQUIRED TO POSSESS SECURITY CLEARANCE UNDER FEDERAL LAW OR THE LAW OF ANY STATE;
+  (V) PERSONS IN A POSITION IN WHICH AN EMPLOYEE IS REQUIRED TO  POSSESS SECURITY CLEARANCE UNDER FEDERAL LAW OR THE LAW OF ANY STATE;
-  (VI)  IN  A  NON-CLERICAL  POSITION  HAVING  REGULAR  ACCESS  TO TRADE SECRETS, INTELLIGENCE INFORMATION OR NATIONAL SECURITY INFORMATION;
+  (VI) PERSONS IN A NON-CLERICAL POSITION HAVING REGULAR ACCESS TO TRADE SECRETS, INTELLIGENCE INFORMATION OR NATIONAL SECURITY INFORMATION;
-  (VII) IN A POSITION: (A) HAVING SIGNATORY AUTHORITY OVER  THIRD  PARTY FUNDS  OR  ASSETS  VALUED  AT  TEN THOUSAND DOLLARS OR MORE; OR (B) THAT INVOLVES A FIDUCIARY RESPONSIBILITY TO THE EMPLOYER WITH  THE  AUTHORITY TO  ENTER FINANCIAL AGREEMENTS VALUED AT TEN THOUSAND DOLLARS OR MORE ON BEHALF OF THE EMPLOYER; OR
+  (VII) PERSONS IN A POSITION: (A) HAVING SIGNATORY AUTHORITY OVER THIRD PARTY  FUNDS  OR  ASSETS  VALUED AT TEN THOUSAND DOLLARS OR MORE; OR (B) THAT INVOLVES A  FIDUCIARY  RESPONSIBILITY  TO  THE  EMPLOYER  WITH  THE AUTHORITY  TO  ENTER FINANCIAL AGREEMENTS VALUED AT TEN THOUSAND DOLLARS OR MORE ON BEHALF OF THE EMPLOYER; OR
-  (VIII) IN A POSITION WITH REGULAR DUTIES THAT ALLOW  THE  EMPLOYEE  TO MODIFY  DIGITAL SECURITY SYSTEMS ESTABLISHED TO PREVENT THE UNAUTHORIZED USE OF THE EMPLOYER'S OR CLIENT'S NETWORKS OR DATABASES.
+  (VIII) PERSONS IN A  POSITION  WITH  REGULAR  DUTIES  THAT  ALLOW  THE EMPLOYEE  TO  MODIFY DIGITAL SECURITY SYSTEMS ESTABLISHED TO PREVENT THE UNAUTHORIZED USE OF THE EMPLOYER'S OR CLIENT'S NETWORKS OR DATABASES.
   (3) AS USED IN THIS SUBDIVISION THE FOLLOWING  TERMS  SHALL  HAVE  THE FOLLOWING MEANINGS:
   (I) "INTELLIGENCE INFORMATION" MEANS RECORDS AND DATA COMPILED FOR THE